MattWMitchell/PaRMAT/README.md

 		-Allow duplicate edges (default:yes).
 To disable: -noDuplicateEdges -Will the graph be directed (default:yes).
 To make it undirected: -undirected -Usage of available system memory (default: 0.5 which means up to half of available RAM may be requested).
 E.g., -memUsage 0.9
+		-Seed of the random generator (default: random, so set to a number to fix the output).
+E.g., -seed 10

 In addition to above arguments, there are a number of parameters internal to the program itself.
 They are accessible in `internal_config.hpp`.
 After applying modifications to this file, you obviously need to re-compile the program to see the effects.